top of page

 A Sales Executive Council study found that Sales reps who receive at least three hours of coaching (that include drilling) per month achieve 17% more sales than those who receive two hours or less.

-A Hubspot Survey of over 500 sales professionals found that those who practice their sales skills on a regular basis are 22% more likely to exceed their quotas.
+A HubSpot Survey of over 500 sales professionals found that those who practice their sales skills on a regular basis are 22% more likely to exceed their quotas.

 The Aberdeen Group cataloged that companies with a formal sales training and enablement program (practice) achieve 13.7% higher win rates than those without.